BatoolMM/R-markdown/_episodes/08-finding-applying-existing-templates.md

 - Finding existing templates for creating Rmarkdown papers and reports

 keypoints:
-- FIXME
-- FIXME
+- The rticles pachage provides some journal templates
+- Whenever available, if you already know which journal you are submitting to, start your paper using the template
 source: Rmd
 ---

+## Installing the "rticles" Package

 We have learned how to start a new document on RStudio and apply some important R Markdown syntax to format your reports.
-But, let’s say you are writing a paper and you already know which journal you are submitting it to?
+But, let’s say you are writing a paper and you already know which journal you are submitting it to.
 Writing it in your own style and then formatting prior to submission would be too time-consuming, right?
-The good news is that RStudio makes our lives easier.
+The good news is that RStudio can make our lives easier!
 Through a package called “rticles” you can access a number of existing journals’ templates that will let you easily and quickly format and prepare your paper draft for peer review.

 Let’s take a look at that!
 On RStudio, install the package using the command `install.packages("rticles")` or by clicking install on the right-hand side pane and typing rticles.
 Once the installation is completed, use the plus icon at the upper-left side of your screen to create a new document or proceed with File>New File>Markdown.
 This will prompt the window bellow: